 JDBC Driver

-This section describes the JDBC driver provided by Exasol to connect third party applications to Exasol.
+This article describes the JDBC driver provided by Exasol to connect third party applications to Exasol.

 System requirements